 This hand and cuticle scrub is unique in that it contains chemical exfoliants, not just manual exfoliants.
 This means that unlike other products on the market that just contain exfoliating beads or grains, which you have to manually rub against your skin in order for it to exfoliate, it contains safe-for-skin chemicals that exfoliate on a minute level, sloughing away dead skin cells to smooth and brighten hands and nails.

 Ouai's Dry Texture Foam adds piece-y separation to the hair, which gives it that very millennial-cool lived-in look.
 Don't just take it from us; Rosie Huntington-Whiteley is also a fan.
-In fact, the first time I tried this product was after attending the model and beauty maven's masterclass earlier this year.
+In fact, the first time I tried this product was after attending the model and beauty maven's masterclass.

 The mousse-like texture of this eyeshadow makes blending easy.
 In fact, it can be applied using only your finger—no brushes necessary.
 This shade, called Champagne Wiz, is a rose-gold dream.

 The texture of this lip color is unlike anything we've ever seen before.
 It's somewhere between a cream, a mousse, and a powder.
 Pat it onto the center of my lips for a natural wash of color.